hollowdoor/dom_get_element/README.md

 `context` should be an upper level DOM element.
 Context is only useful if you pass a selector to the `value` argument of `getElement()`.
 The default of `context` is the `document` object.

-When passing an object to `getElement(value)` the `.element` property will be checked first, and then then property of index 0.
+When passing an object to `getElement(value)` the `.element` property will be checked first, and then `getElement(value)` will check for an element at property of index 0.